timefold-sandbox/santa-java-advent/README.md

 It is purposefully kept simplistic to show how to use *Timefold Solver* in a minimal example.

 For more advanced examples, check out the [Timefold Quickstarts Repository](https://github.com/TimefoldAI/timefold-quickstarts).
+This project was heavily inspired by the [Vehicle Routing Quickstart](https://github.com/TimefoldAI/timefold-quickstarts/tree/stable/java/vehicle-routing).

 ## Technologies Used 🎄